 With every new edition of our product catalog we feature a guest curator, someone who we have worked with on at least a couple of joined projects, to whom we dedicate an article in the form of an interview or an editorial.
 The main focus of the curated gallery is allowing the guest curator to share their vision on design, art and on the ways in which they integrate old objects in their work.

-For this year’s edition we partnered with Bologna-based artist duo PetriPaseli and now we are finally putting his entire interview online!
+For this year’s edition we partnered with Bologna-based artist duo PetriPaseli and now we are finally putting their entire interview online!

 PetriPaselli (univerbated) is an Italian artist duo formed by Matteo Petri and Luciano Paselli.
 The unity of their artistic vision is such that they have chosen for a trademark a photographic depiction of their profiles joined together to form a symbolic two-headed Janus.

 Colorized self portrait by PetriPaselli.
 This black and white shot was taken purposely by the artists to be colorized by hand as part of their latest work in collaboration with All’Origine.